cs1302uga/cs1302-tutorials/algo-analysis.md

      S(n) = 2 * n + 8 + ?
      ```

      However, we're not done!
-In order to complete it's work, the recursive
+In order to complete its work, the recursive
      `printR` method calls itself on a slightly smaller `printS` method:

      ```